-Both the Swiss LP and the SICAF require FINMA authorisation, and their limited partnership agreement (for LPs) and the articles of incorporation and investment regulations (for SICAFs) require FINMA approval.
+Both the Swiss LP and the SICAF require FINMA authorisation, and FINMA approval is required for the limited partnership agreement for LPs, and for the articles of incorporation and investment regulations for SICAFs.

-The rules of the Swiss Code of Obligations apply for the establishment of a SICAF.
-The SICAF itself must obtain a FINMA licence confirming that its international organisation is appropriate according to CISA.
-Also, the articles of incorporation and the investment guidelines are subject to review regarding their compliance with the applicable law and must be approved by FINMA.
+The rules of the Swiss Code of Obligations apply to the establishment of a SICAF, which itself must obtain a FINMA licence confirming that its international organisation is appropriate according to CISA.
+In addition, the articles of incorporation and the investment guidelines are subject to review regarding their compliance with the applicable law, and must be approved by FINMA.
 Currently, there are no SICAFs registered with FINMA.

 The establishment of a Swiss LP, for the most part, takes place according to the company law rules on ordinary limited partnerships as provided in the Swiss Code of Obligations.
 The general partner must be a Swiss corporation and can only act in such capacity for one Swiss LP, unless it holds a FINMA licence as a manager of collective assets.
 Only qualified investors are eligible to invest in a Swiss LP.